Megabit/Blazorise/docs/_docs/usage/material.md

 ---
-layout: default
-title: Material
+title: "Material"
-parent: Usage
-nav_order: 2
+permalink: /docs/usage/material/
+excerpt: "Using material provider."
+toc: true
+toc_label: "Steps"
 ---

-### Material

----

 Since Material CSS is based on a Bootstrap you only need to change the css and js sources.
-The code in _ViewImports.cshtml_ will stay the same as in the [Bootstrap]({{ site.baseurl }}{% link docs/usage/bootstrap.md %}).
+The code in _ViewImports.cshtml_ will stay the same as in the [Bootstrap](docs/usage/bootstrap).

+### Nuget

-1. Install Material provider from nuget.
+Install Material provider from nuget.

 ```
 Install-Package Blazorise.Material
 ```

+### Index

-2. In your index.html just add
+In your index.html just add

 ```html
 <!-- CSS -->